nightingal3/llm-pretraining-behaviours/metadata/README.md

 For a new model, you can seed this:

-* For models on the huggingface hub, run `python collect_model_metadata.py [model_name]` to grab some data (such as parameter count and architecture) from the hugging face hub.
+* For models on the huggingface hub, see the "Collecting Data from Hugging Face Hub" section below to seed files in the `model_metadata` directory.
-  It will be written to the `model_metadata` directory in a json file following the model name (but with slashes replaced by underbars).
 * For models not on the huggingface hub, you can create a new json file in the `model_metadata` directory by hand following a similar format.